Life Racing Engines: 1990 season

 When the new season came, the team had one chassis, four engines and spare parts, and a spare chassis.
 The W12 turned out to be the least powerful engine of the year: its widely reported output was 470 bhp while others produced 600 bhp to 700 bhp.
 At the same time, the ex-First L190 chassis was one of the heaviest cars in the field at 530 kg.
 Handling was bad and reliability was poor.
 As a result, the Life was no faster than a Formula 3 car.
 Even in Formula 3000, it would have been outclassed.
-However, during a episode of motorsport website The Race's Bring Back V10s podcast Andrew van der Burgt said that Giacomelli had told him that the W12 engine produced even less power than the team claimed and produced little more than 300bhp.
+However, during an episode of motorsport website The Race's Bring Back V10s podcast Andrew van der Burgt said that Giacomelli had told him that the W12 engine produced even less power than the team claimed and produced little more than 300 bhp.

 Several drivers were approached to drive for the team, including Gabriele Tarquini, Pierluigi Martini, Marco Apicella, Roberto Moreno and Gianni Morbidelli.
 Ultimately Sir Jack Brabham's son Gary Brabham was signed to drive with Franco Scapini hired as test driver and Sergio Barbasio as team manager.
 When Brabham failed to pre-qualify twice he left the team for good, as the car had coasted to a halt after 400 yards with a malfunctioning battery.
 Brabham later stated that the car did not have a functioning tachometer in either of the pre-qualifying sessions, and that the team did not possess a tyre pressure gauge, having to borrow one from the EuroBrun team.
 This claim is disputed by the team's former mechanics.
 He also made efforts to persuade the team to switch to a Judd CV V8 engine, but was unsuccessful.
 Designer Gianni Marelli also left the team at this stage, after a disagreement with Vita.